sems-server/sems/apps/dsm/mods/mod_dlg/Readme.mod_dlg.txt

 dlg.connectCalleeRelayed(string remote_party, string remote_uri)
  like B2B.connectCallee() but for relayed INVITEs, i.e. for executing in invite run (run_invite_event=yes and transition "on INVITE" START - invite -> runinvite;)

+dlg.dialout(string arrayname)
+  dial out a new call
+  simple format/mandatory:
+   arrayname_caller   caller user
+   arrayname_callee   callee user
+   arrayname_domain   domain caller and callee arrayname_app      application to execute

+  additional/overwrite:
+   arrayname_r_uri     INVITE request URI arrayname_from      From
+   arrayname_from_uri  From URI (only internally used) arrayname_to        To arrayname_auth_user authentication user arrayname_auth_pwd  authentication pwd arrayname_ltag      ltag for new call arrayname_hdrs      headers for new call

+  returns $arrayname_ltag and sets ERRNO.